This Day Was About Moussa

 I always wanted to visit the children but never had an opportunity.
 I was busy raising my own children.
 After all, where would I start organizing such a trip?
 I knew so little about the countries, and perhaps my biggest obstacle was that English is my only language.

-Enter Amina: A young woman from The Gambia who I met through her mother.
+Enter Amina: A young woman who I met through her mother.
 The two of us made a deal: I would purchase the airfare and she would serve as guide, translator, bed-finder, food interpreter, luggage handler, and overall liaison to her own culture.
 Together we would meet Moussa!

 We scheduled our trip during Amina’s college break.
 We would spend one week in Senegal, where Amina had relatives and had gone to school.
-After that, we’d spend one week with Amina’s family in The Gambia.
+After that, we’d spend one week with Amina’s family.

-The highlight of the trip would be a visit to Moussa’s village in the district of Thies.
+The highlight of the trip would be a visit to Moussa’s village.

 Amina’s skills in French, English, and her tribal language of Wolof made it possible for us to meet Moussa, his parents, and the elders of the village.
 Extraordinary assistance from Plan representatives in the U.S. and Senegal helped make the visit a once-in-a-lifetime experience!